 NOTE: Seed-treatment nematicides (AVICTA Complete Corn and NemaStrike) are also available for management of nematodes at low-to-moderate populations.
 AVICTA Complete Corn has been tested for a number of years at the University of Georgia.
-Testing on NemaStrike began in 2018.
-Note that a seed-treatment nematicide such as NemaStrike will not have the efficacy to control nematodes as would a product such as Counter 20G.

-- 12. Rotate to non-cereal crops to prevent a build-up of certain disease organisms, including fungi, bacteria and nematodes.
+12. Rotate to non-cereal crops to prevent a build-up of certain disease organisms, including fungi, bacteria and nematodes.
 NOTE: Unfortunately, corn is affected by southern root-knot nematodes.
-Peanut is one of the few common crops grown in Georgia that is not susceptible to the southern root-knot nematode. - 13.
-Destroy old crop residues to help reduce problems from disease organisms that overwinter in crop residue.
+Peanut is one of the few common crops grown in Georgia that is not susceptible to the southern root-knot nematode.

+13. Destroy old crop residues to help reduce problems from disease organisms that overwinter in crop residue.